ticketmaster/actions-on-google-kotlin/Readme.md

 # Recipes for Multi-Platform Kotlin Modules

 **IMPORTANT**: The code in this repository contains recipes for the latest stable version of Kotlin.
 Kotlin 1.2 has backwards incompatible syntax changes.
-Instead of using `header` and `impl`, you have to use [`expect` and `actual`](http://kotlinlang.org/docs/reference/multiplatform.html).
+Instead of using `header` and `impl`, you have to use [`expect` and `actual`](http://kotlinlang.org/docs/reference/multiplatform.html), and instead of `implement` for declaring dependencies on common projects in Gradle, you have to use [`expectedBy`](https://blog.jetbrains.com/kotlin/2017/10/kotlin-1-2-beta2-is-out/).
 Branch `syntax-1.2` contains these recipes using the new syntax.
-Aafter the release of 1.2, you will have to migrate any multi-platform code you write now.
+After the release of 1.2, you will have to migrate any multi-platform code you write now.

 This project is a testbed for multi-platform Kotlin modules.
 It shows how you could implement modules that have code that is common for all platforms, and that may need platform-specific code for (some of) its types and functions.